BasilAboSaleem/education-platform-nodejs/README.md

   - **New Section**: Implemented the complete **Payment Report** section in the admin dashboard, with all subpages and detailed tabs

 🔧 Remaining: enrollment features, visitor page backend, and additional enhancements

+## 🧩 Planned Features

+- Platform Earnings Dashboard: A future section to analyze the platform's net revenue by calculating commissions from each transaction.

 ## 📁 Structure & Notes